The Anatomy of a Good Emergency Procedure [Yearn Finance Case Study]

 What are the essential roles & responsibilities in a war room?

-When organizing a war room in Web3, the first step to avoid panic is to assign roles.
+When organizing a war room in Web3, the first step to avoiding panic is to assign roles.
 This will help people understand what’s expected of them and how they can contribute to finding a solution.
 Aim to limit involvement to essential staff members only.

 However, there are a few key roles you need to include regardless of the problem: